SomnathN1/Extjs-Sample-Online-Tool-master/Readme.md

 - Extract the contents to a folder

-- EXT.JS library 6.5.1 is uploaded on https://github.com/kpauldeveloper/EXT.JS-6.5.1
+- EXT.JS library 6.5.1 is needed

 - Download EXT.JS library from the above url and unzip